-The final step in sculpting is the calculation of normal maps from your sculpted high res objects to retopologized low res models that will be used in the production process.
+The final step in sculpting is the calculation of normal maps from your sculpted high-res objects to retopologized low-res models that will be used in the production process.

-We hope you already had a good idea about the pros and cons of both software packs.
+We hope you already have a good idea about the pros and cons of both software packs.
 Z Brush and Mudbox are both comprehensive tools for sculpting, but it is up to you to figure out which one is better for you based on your requirement.